teeshirt-NLP/changepoint/README.md

 ### Introduction

-This code implements the algorithm described in [1].
+This code implements the algorithm described in the [Main Paper](https://github.com/teeshirt-NLP/changepoint/Paper.anon.pdf)[1].
 The authors use a statistical model to learn word embeddings that optimally differentiate between topics.

 To reproduce the results, see the evaluation script